Smoothtelkenya/helpdesk/README.md

 <!-- /!\ do not modify above this line -->

-# helpdesk
-Smoothtel Helpdesk Odoo App
+# Smoothtel Helpdesk Odoo App

 <!-- /!\ do not modify below this line -->